tylerhelmann/dickeya-barseq-2021/fit_analysis.md

 ~~~

 Print gene frequencies for all treatments x strains, including COG and orthogroup info.
 Frequency indicates number of reps where that gene had a significant phenotype.
+Note: these lists do not distinguish +/- fitness values.

 ~~~r
 source("src/freq_functions.R")